-To the Reverend Truftees of late Mr. BELOVED WILKES's Charity, at Wick and Abston, in the County of Glocefter.
-The humble Petition of Margared Discie Sbeweth, HAT your Petitioner, aged .
-2 2 - now living in t Parish of Dalbury the County of is the WHow the County who died in the Year That your Petitioner hath Mind huldnen. th Comintine as Herdinfert the Number, Names Herdinjert the Number, Names, and Ages of the Children, and subelber at home with the Mother unprovided for, or placed out in the World, and in what Station of Life.
-5 hat your Petitioner hath no Salary, Annuity, Eftate, Penfic or Provision whatsoever, (excepting Fin honna Whe has either, it is re- Received from this forth. ) and is not in a Condition to fupport herfelf, without the Penfion allowed by this Charity.
-Wherefore your Petitioner humbly prays to be admitted a Penfioner of this Charity, and your Petitioner (as in Duty marganett Dizie bound) will ever pray, &c.
-This is to be figned by the Neighbouring Ministers, and by the Minister and Church-Wardens of the Parish where We whole Names are hereunto fubfcribed, being well acquainted with the faid Petitioner and her Circumstances, or having fuch Information concerning them, as may fully be lives. relied upon ; do hereby certify the Contents of the above Petition to be true; and that the faid Petitioner is a Perfon of good Character and Reputation, and in all Refpects proper to partake of the Charity allowed by the faid Truftees.
-Given Day of under our Hands this Find by Franch hias is surprising to find that an 18th. century village charity should go to all the expense of having special printed forms for any application to it.
-Here is one dated July 29, 1786.
-Today, if there seems inadequate space on the #>20 form, you are requested to add a personal note on another sheet of paper.
-In 1786 they did this without being asked. \ 147- a) The land.
-Part of 0.S.
-266, formerly Ford's Close, purchased of Mrs. Anstee in 1932.
+To the Downeyd Trustees of late Mr. To the Reverend Trustees of late Mr. BELOVED WILKES's Charity, at Wick and Abston, in the County of Glocester.
+1 -12.
+The humble Petition of Margaret Dixie - Sbeweth, THAT your Petitioner, aged 42 - now living in the Parish of Halbury - In the County of Dury. late water Salbuty honds the free baumon Disce Hate who died in the Year 1786 May 4 10- That your Petitioner hath Mine / heldren .
+Majorett good Herdinsert the Number, Names, 18 haumont agh :17 flomentine aged 15 hohillon faby age and Ages of the Children, and 18 and Ages of the Children, and the this about ag dill forthing ag & 10: Forther ag & The Mother unprovided for, order in what Station of Life. " All La Shusting PULL ON DATO The aboth mesting an army That your retitioner hath no Salary, Annuity, Estate, Pension or Provision whatsoever, sexcepting ten porends lately paired to be particularly for Received from this Chanty - and is not in a Condition to Support herself, without Wherefore your Petitioner humbly prays to be admitted a Pensioner of this Charity, and your Petitioner (as in Duty bound) will ever pray, &c. marganett Dizie This is to be figured by the Neighbouring Ministers, and by the Minister and Churchbe liver. having such Information concerning them, as may fully be relied upon; do hereby certify the Contents of the above Petirelied upon; do hereby certify the Patitioner is a Person of good and that the lain religioner is a religion of good Character and Reputation, and in all Respects proper to par- take of the Charity allowed by the faid Trustees.
+Given under our Hands this 29.
+Day of July 1786- 600- 11 014 Telotton Inter of Jabus Hinkley Bunh Mark of Salbary Mil Ardinson line of Caffee of Miller and It is surprising to find that an 18th century village charity should go to the expense of having special printed forms for any application to it.
+Here is one deted tuly 20 1786 Today if there seems inadequate space on the form, you are requested to add a personal note on another sheet of paper.
+In 1786 they did this without being asked 147-